Mar10-9us/node-red-contrib-discord-js/README.md

 * Multiple bot support
 	* Each node can connect to the bot of your choice
 * Receive messages
 	* Listens for messages where the bot has access to.
+This includes direct messages!
 * Get roles
 	* Gets the roles of the specified user.
 * Send messages